SDA-SE/sda-spring-boot-commons/docs/web/index.md

       .build();
 ```

-In this example the controler would return with http status `422` and body:
+In this example the controller would return with http status `422` and body:

 ```json
 {